LuisaLore/luisalore.github.io/_pages/research.md

 <!-- [[Draft](files/reparaturbonus-draft.pdf)] [[Pre-registration](link)] -->
 <details>
 <summary>Abstract</summary>
-<p> Despite growing recognition that image considerations underlie the adoption of second-hand goods, research in this domain has largely overlooked the possibility that different image dimensions operate through distinct channels.} Using a vignette experiment on a nationally representative Italian sample (N = 10,496), this paper disentangles the effects of three image perspectives -- self-image, social image, and second-order self-image (beliefs about others’ self-image) -- across four main dimensions of second-hand adoption: financial, social, environmental, and hygiene.
-Contrary to findings in other behavioral domains, self-image emerges as the stronger predictor of intention to adopt second-hand, with the largest gaps over social image for hygiene and social-approval dimensions and the smallest -- though still significant -- for environmental considerations.
+<p> Despite growing recognition that image considerations underlie the adoption of second-hand goods, research in this domain has largely overlooked the possibility that different image dimensions operate through distinct channels.
+Using a vignette experiment on a nationally representative Italian sample (N = 10,496), this paper disentangles the effects of three image perspectives - self-image, social image, and second-order self-image (beliefs about others’ self-image) - across four main dimensions of second-hand adoption: financial, social, environmental, and hygiene.
+Contrary to findings in other behavioral domains, self-image emerges as the stronger predictor of intention to adopt second-hand, with the largest gaps over social image for hygiene and social-approval dimensions and the smallest - though still significant - for environmental considerations.
 Within self-image, hygiene and financial considerations are the strongest correlates of adoption, while environmental consciousness is the weakest; yet it becomes relevant under other-oriented perspectives (social and second-order), suggesting it operates more as a social signal than a private value.
 Participants also systematically underestimate how positively others view themselves when engaging in second-hand adoption, and this underestimation depresses adoption intentions more than overestimation boosts them -- a pattern consistent with pluralistic ignorance that may act as a self-reinforcing barrier to adoption. </p>
 </details>

-### Other Ongoing Projects
+---

+## Work in Progress

 **Experimental Methods to Measuring Prosociality: A Systematic Comparison and Test with Real-Life Decisions**
 (with Alexandra Baier, Esther Blanco, and Natalie Struwe)